edgedb/edgedb/docs/cli/edgedb_migration/index.rst

 directory, but it's also possible to specify any other location by using the :cli:synopsis:`schema-dir` option.

-Inside this directory, you will find an ``.esdl`` file with an :ref:`SDL
+Inside this directory, you will find an |.gel| file with an :ref:`SDL
 <ref_eql_sdl>` schema description.
 You may split your schema across multiple
-``.esdl`` files.
-The migration tools will read all of them and treat them as a single SDL document.
+|.gel| files.
+The migration tools will read all of them and treat them as a
+single SDL document.

 .. list-table::